-Our psychologists use a strength-based approach with parenting that focuses on facilitating healthy attachments, building empathy, and enhancing emotional expression and regulation skills in the family.
+Our psychologists and therapists use a relational, person-centred approach with parenting that focuses on facilitating healthy attachments, building empathy, and enhancing emotional expression and regulation skills in the family.
 We engage you as the parent to be a 'co-therapist' to support your child.
 Working with parents is a wonderful way to develop a sense of safety, self compassion, and self-esteem in our children.

 Little Window offers support to children, parents and families with concerns relating to (and not limited to):